-Management of the Funds
+Management of the Portfolios

-The Advisor serves as investment advisor to each of the Portfolios, Master Funds and Underlying Funds.
-Pursuant to an Investment Management Agreement with each Portfolio and Master Fund, the Advisor is responsible for the management of their respective assets.
+The Advisor serves as investment advisor to each of the Portfolios, Master Funds, and Underlying Funds.
+Pursuant to an Investment Management Agreement with the Fund or a Master Trust on behalf of each Portfolio, Master Fund, and Underlying Fund, the Advisor is responsible for the management of each of the Portfolio's, Master Fund's, and Underlying Fund's assets.
 With respect to an Investment Management Agreement with each Feeder Portfolio, the Advisor manages the portion of each Feeder Portfolio's assets that are retained by the Feeder Portfolio for direct investment and, at its discretion, may make a determination to withdraw a Feeder Portfolio's investment from its corresponding Master Fund to invest in another Master Fund or manage all the Feeder Fund's assets directly if the Advisor believes it is in the best interests of the Feeder Portfolio and its shareholders to do so.
 As of the date of this Prospectus, each Feeder Portfolio invests substantially all of its assets in its corresponding Master Fund.
-The Portfolios and the Master Funds are managed using a team approach.
+Each of the Portfolios, Master Funds, and Underlying Funds is managed using a team approach.
 The investment team includes the Investment Committee of the Advisor, portfolio managers and trading personnel.